 - Incomplete name and location.
 You must put your full name and your location.
 That way, people can find you easier.
 Even if you have a “global” business, put your actual location.
 Also, it must be your name not your company’s name.
 People connect with people.
 People follow companies.
 Companies have company profiles which are separate from personal profiles.
 Your personal profile “owns” your company one.

 - Incomplete heading.
 Your heading tells someone what you do in a glance.
-You must put your title and your company.
+Obviously, you must put your title and your company.
 Don’t just put “owner” or “entrepreneur”.
 This is not where you sell.
 This describes what you do in a glance.
 Use your major keywords.
 You have more characters now — use them!

 - Less than 50 connections.
 50 is the magic number on LinkedIn along with a complete profile to be an “all-star”.
 Connect first with your friends, co-workers, former colleagues, former classmates, then connect with people you’ve met at networking events.
 After the event, sit with the cards you collected and invite everyone connect with you on LinkedIn.
 Remind them where you met: “John, it was nice meeting you at the networking event last night…”